mouldimus/notes/HTML_Concepts.md

 When the web server for https://www.learncodinganywhere.com receives this request, it gives it to the API on that web server - the program that knows how to interpret the request, perform the task requested, format any data that is required as a response, and send that response to the program that requested it.

-Here is an example of what the data received from that request (the “response”) might look like:
+Here is an example of what the data received from that request (the "response") might look like:

 ```json
 {